K11 Art Foundation: Exhibitions

 Event Horizon is a global public art installation project that displays large-scale public sculpture installations by English artist Sir Antony Gormley.
 KAF is a partner of Event Horizon of Hong Kong station, which was presented by the British Council in November 2015.
 31 sculptures by Antony Gormley were installed across a kilometer wide zone of Hong Kong Central and Western district at both street level and building tops.
-Hong Kong was the first Asian city to stage those sculptures following presentations in London, Rotterdam, New Work, São Paulo and Rio de Janeiro.
+Hong Kong was the first Asian city to stage those sculptures following presentations in London, Rotterdam, New York, São Paulo and Rio de Janeiro.